-You will be charged $19.99 per month for Gyroscope, renewing automatically.
-No long-term commitment.
+Your card will be charged $19.99 per month, renewing automatically.
 Cancel anytime to stop renewal.
 Terms

 Our Mission To help people live healthier & happier lives